GeoSap93/Data-Science-Degree-Projects/README.md

-# This repository will host all assignments from the CFG Degree - Data Science Summer Cohort.
+# Assignment 2 - Python (Anime Console App)
+This branch has the py file and the txt file for the second assignment.